argosatcore/Deb_Dots/README.md

    If you find any of this useful, feel free to grab any part or all of it.

    \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
+1. The layout for this README.md was heavely influenced by that of [Spencer Tipping](https://github.com/spencertipping/dotfiles).
+Also, he (along with some [contributors](https://github.com/spencertipping/ni/graphs/contributors)) created an amazing tool for data processing pipelines in bash called [**_`ni`_**](https://github.com/spencertipping/ni).
+You should definetively check it out.

-1. In the recent past, I used [bspwm](https://github.com/baskerville/bspwm) as my default window manager.
+2. In the recent past, I used [bspwm](https://github.com/baskerville/bspwm) as my default window manager.
 I still regard it as one of the best tiling window managers out there, but I found in awesome some features that made the switch worthwhile.
 Some of these include, but are no limited to, the use of tags instead of workspaces (a word that, like the so called "productivity", is a word I really hate), the extensibility provided by its use of the Lua programming language, the integration of components like widgets and an status bar as part of awesome and the combination of an stablished set of layouts and some manual control over them.
 If you are interested in giving bspwm a try, you can take a look at my dotfiles.
 Alson, a far more comprehensive and rigurous source on running bspwm on Debina is a book written by the greek philosopher, [Protesilaos Stavrou](https://protesilaos.com/), apropiately called _[Prot's Dots For Debian](https://protesilaos.com/pdfd/)_.
 His writings and videos on free and open source software may be of interest to those who wish to examine, both technically and philosophically, what, for better or for worse, has become an inescapable aspect of contemporary life.

  ---
  ## Layouts: